hmrc/accessibility/docs/common-issues/welsh-translations.md

 ### Accessibility problems
 ```
-  - description: When switching to the Welsh language version, the parts of the text is not translated.
+  when switching to the Welsh language version, the parts of the text is not translated.
 Additionally, the not translated text may not be pronounced correctly by screen readers.

 ```

 ### Milestones

 ```
-  - description: Missing Welsh translations and appropriate language attributes on the copy can cause screen readers to mispronounce the copy.
+  missing Welsh translations and appropriate language attributes on the copy can cause screen readers to mispronounce the copy.
 This fails WCAG 2.1 success criterion 3.1.2 Language of parts
   date: tbc
 ```